Little Schloss & Big Schloss Loop

 I would categorize this as an easy hike.
 The ascent up Little Schloss and Big Schloss are steep, but other than that, the trails have a gentle grade.
 Some are rocky, but for the most part they are like forest roads.
 This would make for a great beginner’s backpacking trip if you looking to try and do a shakedown hike.

 The first day was 87 °F and sunny.
 In late April the trees were still mostly bare.
 The second day was mostly cloudy.
-I had on a long slevved sun hoody the first day, so I got away without sunscreen.
+I had on a long sleeved sun hoody the first day, so I got away without sunscreen.

 Camping options: